taskcluster/taskcluster-lib-api/README.md

 You may also use if/then constructs in scope expressions.
-In this case, the `if` field should be a parameter and the `then` must be a scope expression that will be subsituted in for the if/then block if the `if` parameter exists and is truthy.
+In this case, the `if` field should be a parameter and the `then` must be a scope expression that will be subsituted in for the if/then block if the `if` parameter is a boolean and is true.
+This will not do any truthiness conversions, you must do that yourself if desired.
-Given the follwoing example:
+Given the following example:

 ```js
   scopes: {AnyOf: ['foo:bar', {if: 'public', then: {AnyOf: []}}]}